 With the busy holiday shopping season in full swing, retail workers are putting in long, exhausting hours to prepare for the influx of holiday shoppers.
-Much like any other demanding occupation, retail-work does not come without its risks.
+Like any other demanding occupation, retail work does not come without risks.

 According to a 2018 report from the United States Bureau of Labor Statistics (BLS), researchers found that “retail trade accounted for 14 percent of all injuries and illnesses [within the] private industry.”
-When calculated out, this percentage amounts to almost 410 thousand occupational injuries and illnesses in 2018 — that’s a 3.6 percent increase from the total recorded cases in 2017.
+When calculated, this percentage amounts to almost 410 thousand occupational injuries and illnesses in 2018.
+A 3.6 percent increase from the total recorded cases in 2017.

 Some of the most common injury risks for retail workers include: